INGEOTEC/NLP-Course/topics/02TextProcessing.md

 words = {k: v for k, v in voc.voc.items() if not k.count('~')}
 ```

 Variable `voc` contains the frequency of words and bigrams and some useful functions to distill the information and perform an exploratory data analysis on the data.
 The raw data is stored in a dictionary on the variable `voc.voc`.
 The bi-grams are identified with the character '~', e.g., 'of~the' corresponds to the bi-gram of the words _of_ and _the_.
-Finally, the variable `words` contains the frequency of the words.
+Finally, the variable `words` contains the frequency of words.

 A traditional approach to explore the information of a list of words and their frequencies is to create a word cloud.
 The following figure is the word cloud of the frequency of words retrieved from `text_models.`